User Input in Bash Scripts

 fi

 In this example, the script prompts the user to enter their age.
 The entered value is stored in the age variable.
 The script then uses a conditional statement to check if the age is greater than or equal to 18.
-If it’s, the script prints “You are of legal drinking age.”
+If it is, the script prints “You are of legal drinking age.”
 Otherwise, it prints “You are not of legal drinking age.”

 With the read command and some basic conditional statements, you can create Bash scripts that interact with users and respond accordingly based on their input.
 This allows you to build powerful and interactive scripts for various use cases.

-That’s it for this tutorial on user input in Bash scripts.
+This is it for this tutorial on user input in Bash scripts.
 I hope you found it helpful and informative.
 Happy scripting!

 Leave a Reply